Cadet killed in Kingston crash remembered as selfless friend eager to start military career | CBC News

 Cadet killed in Kingston crash remembered as selfless friend eager to start military career

-Andrés Salek among 4 dead after vehicle went into water off college campus
+Andrés Salek from Etobicoke among 4 dead after vehicle went into water

 Andrés Salek was looking forward to graduating from the Royal Military College in Kingston, Ont., and moving into a more hands-on role in the Canadian Army before he died in a tragic crash, recalls his friend Denis Zvynka.

-Salek was poised to graduate with a degree in military and strategic studies, but early in the morning of Friday, April 29, Salek died.
+Salek was poised to graduate with a degree in military and strategic studies, but early April 29, Salek died.

-A vehicle carrying him and fellow fourth-year officer cadets Jack Hogarth, Andrei Honciu and Broden Murphy went into the water on campus early Friday.

 The Canadian Forces National Investigation Service, the independent arm of the Canadian Forces Military Police, is investigating.

-Zvynka, who met Salek during their first year of high school in Etobicoke, Ont., said he immediately texted his friend, then called him, when he saw the news last week.
+Zvynka, who met Salek during their first year of high school in the western Toronto community of Etobicoke said he immediately texted his friend, then called him when he saw the news last week.

 "None of the texts went through.
 I had this terrible feeling in my stomach.
 As more time went on, I just kept getting worse and worse until I found out he was actually one of the victims," he said.